-- Middle School Homework Club: 3-4 times/week from 3:00pm-4:00pm. - Individual Peer Tutoring: can be requested through counseling office - High School Tutor and Support Staff: Available during study hall and after school on certain days.
+- Middle and High School Homework Club: 3-4 times/week immediately after school. - Individual Peer Tutoring: can be requested through counseling office - High School Support Staff: Available during study hall and after school on certain days.
 Students should let staff know they are interested in additional support or if struggling, they may be scheduled to meet with our support staff. - Student Assistance Team: students can be assigned/referred by a teacher, counselor, or parent/guardian - 1:1 Teacher Help: teachers are available before and after school